Goubermouche/VFD/README.md

 <ins>**4.
 Configuring the dependencies:**</ins>
 Run the [Setup.bat](https://github.com/Goubermouche/FluidEngine/blob/master/Setup.bat) file found in the root directory.
 This will create project files for VS2022.

-Note: it is recommended that you use the Release configuration for optimal performance (SPIR-V and CUDA performance suffer greatly in Debug).
-The Debug configuration is currently **not tested**.

 ## Plans
 The current plans and known issues can be found [here](https://trello.com/b/WBXdDTXZ/fluidengine).
 ### Long term plans